cx-asap/cx-asap.github.io/_build/_sources/DEVELOPER.md.txt

 `git push`

-Running this command will not actually change the master branch.
+Running this command will not actually change the master or dev branch.
 Rather, your new branch will appear on GitHub as a separate branch.

 **Step 5.
-Requesting that your branch be merged into the master/dev branch**
+Requesting that your branch be merged into the dev branch**

 Your branch should be highlighted at the top with a green button that says ‘compare and pull request’.
 Click on this button and submit a new pull request.
 Otherwise you can navigate to ‘pull requests’ and set it up from scratch.